ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

      **TODO**: figure out how to use trusted certs for Postgres (for example, using Let's Encrypt for which CapRover has built-in support).

 - Make sure your hosting provider’s firewall or network security settings allow inbound traffic on port **5432** using the **TCP** protocol.
 For example, on **Azure**, inbound traffic on port 5432 is blocked by default and must be explicitly allowed through a Network Security Group (NSG) rule.
+- Now, you will be able to connect to the database using the hostname of your VM (no subdomain needed), port 5432, and SSL enabled.

 ### Option 2: Use External PostgreSQL